iluwatar/java-design-patterns/feature-toggle/README.md

 In plain words

-> Feature Toggle is a way to introduce new features gradually instead of deployment all at once.
+> The Feature Toggle design pattern in Java allows developers to introduce new features gradually instead of deploying them all at once, facilitating better dynamic feature management.

 Wikipedia says

 > A feature toggle in software development provides an alternative to maintaining multiple feature branches in source code.
 A condition within the code enables or disables a feature during runtime.
 In agile settings the toggle is used in production, to switch on the feature on demand, for some or all the users.

-**Programmatic Example**
+## Programmatic Example of Feature Toggle Pattern in Java

 This Java code example demonstrates how to display a feature when it is enabled by the developer and the user is a Premium member of the application.
 This approach is useful for managing subscription-locked features.